micmejia/bible-dump/NKJV/Song of Solomon/Song 8.md

 You who dwell in the gardens, The companions listen for your voice-- Let me hear it!

 ###### 14
-Make[^d] haste, my beloved, And be like a gazelle Or a young stag On the mountains of spices.
+Make haste, my beloved, And be like a gazelle Or a young stag On the mountains of spices.